MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs.md

 If you have Exchange Server, SharePoint Server, and Windows file servers, you can deploy the [Rights Management connector](../deploy-use/deploy-rms-connector.md) so that these on-premises servers can use the Azure Rights Management service to protect your emails and documents.
 You can also synchronize and federate your Active Directory domain controllers with Azure AD for a more seamless authentication experience for users, for example, by using [Azure AD Connect](http://azure.microsoft.com/documentation/articles/active-directory-aadconnect/).

 The Azure Rights Management service automatically generates and manages XrML certificates as required, so it doesn’t use an on-premises PKI.
 For more information about how Azure Rights Management uses certificates, see the [Walkthrough of how Azure RMS works: First use, content protection, content consumption](../understand-explore/how-does-it-work.md#walkthrough-of-how-azure-rms-works-first-use-content-protection-content-consumption) section in the [How does Azure RMS work?](../understand-explore/how-does-it-work.md) article.

+## What types of data can Azure Information Protection classify and protect?

+Azure Information Protection can classify and protect email messages and documents, whether they are located on-premises or in the cloud.
+These documents include Word documents, Excel spreadsheets, PowerPoint presentations, PDF documents, text-based files, and image files.
+For a list of the document types supported, see the list of [file types supported](../rms-client/client-admin-guide-file-types.md) in the admin guide.

+Azure Information Protection cannot classify and protect structured data such as database files, calendar items, PowerBI reports, Yammer posts, Sway content, and OneNote notebooks.

 ## I see Azure Information Protection is listed as an available cloud app for conditional access—how does this work?